CuSO4Gem/ohmyzsh-offline/README.md

 # Aboult
-This patch is provided to make OH My ZSH available for installing offline
+This patch is provided to make OH My ZSH available for installing offline If you find that the patch is no longer available, please ask
 # Usage
 1. Clone [OH My ZSH](https://github.com/ohmyzsh/ohmyzsh) from github
 2. Apply patch: `git apply offline_install.diff`